zalenix/portaldocs/portal-sdk/templates/portalfx-no-pdl-programming.md

 ```
 Now, why is this so?
 It seems easier to do this in a single-step at the Blade-level.
 The answer here is that - according to Ibiza UX design - only Blades associated with a resource/asset should show a Blade icon.
 To make this more obvious at the API level, as it stands, the only place to associate an icon for a Blade is on `<AssetType>`.

-#### How do I control the loading indicators for my Blade?
-How is it different than PDL Blades?

-[Controlling the loading indicator](portalfx-parts-revealContent.md) in Blades/Parts is the almost exactly the same for PDL and no-PDL Blades/Parts.
-That is:
-- An opaque loading indicator is shown as soon as the Blade/Part is displayed
-- The FX calls `onInitialize` (no-PDL) or `onInputsSet` (PDL) so the extension can render its Blade/Part UI
-- (Optionally) the extension can all `revealContent(...)` to show its UI, at which point a transparent/translucent loading indicator ("marching ants" at the top of Blade/Part) replaces the opaque loading indicator
-- The extension resolves the Promise returned from `onInitialize` / `onInputsSet` and all loading indicators are removed.

-The only difference with no-PDL here is that `onInitialize` replaces `onInputsSet` as the entrypoint for Blade/Part initialization.

-For no-PDL, this is demonstrated in the sample [here](https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings).

-If yours is a scenario where your Blade/Part should show the loading indicators in response to some user interaction (like clicking 'Save' or 'Refresh'), read on...

-#### When should I use the 'operations' API to control the Blade/Part's loading indicator?
-There are scenarios like 'User clicks "Save" on my Blade/Part' where the extension wants to show loading indicators at the Blade/Part level.
-What's distinct about this scenario is that the Blade/Part has already completed its initialization and, now, the user is interacting with the Blade/Part UI.
-This is precisely the kind of scenario for the 'operations' API.

-For no-PDL Blades/Parts, the 'operations' API is `this.context.container.operations`, and the API's use is described in [top-legacy-blades-template-pdl.md#displaying-a-loading-indicator-ux](top-legacy-blades-template-pdl.md#displaying-a-loading-indicator-ux).
-There is a sample to consult [here](https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings).

 #### How can I save some state for my no-PDL Blade?
 There is a decorator - @TemplateBlade.Configurable.Decorator for example, available on all Blade variations - that adds a `this.context.configuration` API that can be used to load/save Blade "settings".
 See a sample [here](https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings).